Blendify/blender-manual/blender_docs/manual/data_system/scenes/properties.rst

    this is typically useful when you want to focus on animating the foreground for example, without background elements getting in the way.

-   This scene can have its own animation, physics-simulations, etc, but you will have to select it from the *Scene* data-block menu, if you want to edit any of its contents.
+   This scene can have its own animation, physics simulations, etc, but you will have to select it from the *Scene* data-block menu, if you want to edit any of its contents.

    Sets can themselves have a background set (they're recursively included).